root-project/root/documentation/primer/Introduction.md

 a Fourier transformation applied to an input spectrum to obtain the actual measurement described by the model.

-One specialty of experimental physics are the inevitable errors affecting each measurement, and visualisation tools have to include these.
+One specialty of experimental physics are the inevitable uncertaintes affecting each measurement, and visualisation tools have to include these.
 In subsequent analysis, the statistical nature of the errors must be handled properly.